 1989 Quarter Types:

-This steep grade-to-value relationship reflects the challenge of finding perfectly preserved examples from such a high-circulation issue, where even minor contact marks or weak strikes significantly impact desirability among registry set collectors.
+The PCGS population report shows fewer than 25 examples graded MS-67, making pristine specimens scarce despite the high original mintage.
+MS-70 examples have surfaced at auction above $300, reflecting the challenge of finding perfectly preserved specimens from such a heavily circulated issue where even minor contact marks or weak strikes significantly impact desirability among registry set collectors.

 1989-D Quarter Price/Grade Chart